 Where Portable Water has also been reported to be available.

-We do not accept advertisements, collect email addresses or charge $$ for using this site.
-Thus, an error in a detail or grammar is possible and will be corrected as soon as possible.
+We do not collect email addresses or charge $$ for using this site.
+Thus, an error in detail or grammar is possible and will be corrected as soon as possible.

-Feel free to email any comments, corrections, etc. that you feel is needed to email@example.com.
-Any suggestions would be greatly appreciated.
+Feel free to email us any suggestions, comments, or corrections that you feel need to email@example.com.
+Any advice would be greatly appreciated.